2026 – 2027 Death Valley Landscape Photography Workshops

 Death Valley Winter Light w/Black and White

-Outside of a rare spring wildflower “super bloom,” low angle winter light is probably the most attractive thing to go to Death Valley for, as described here: “The Advantages of Winter Light.”
-This session will be similar to the December Winter Light workshop, but with more emphasis on black and white photography, utilizing lines, shapes, textures, tones and light to emphasize subjects in strong compositions.
 We’ll host a post-processing session or two.
 As a potential bonus, if there’s late fall/early winter rain, the winter months offer the best conditions for standing water to remain on Badwater Salt Flats: cooler temperatures, low wind, and a saturated water table below.
-In December 2019 the water in Badwater lasted 5 weeks, in 2023-24 it lasted months, well into the next spring!
+In December 2019 the water in Badwater lasted 5 weeks.
+In 2023-24 it lasted months, well into the next spring!

 Death Valley Adventure Photography Workshop (Racetrack, etc)

 When I was researching my “Photographing California” guidebook, I wanted to cover Death Valley thoroughly.
 We explored a number of remote roads, valleys and ridges, and found some unique and compelling sites that few get to see.
-Our objective will be show you the Racetrack and the tallest dunes on the West Coast (nearly 700 feet high), when we can also capture Milky Way.
+Our objective will be show you the Racetrack and the tallest dunes on the West Coast (nearly 700 feet high), on dates when we can also capture Milky Way.
 To shoot at night in these remote locations, we’ll need to cam.
 We’ll all need high clearance (at least 8″) and All Terrain rated tires.
 No 4WD vehicle?
 No problem!
 If you want to not subject your vehicle to five days of unpaved road (including Racetrack Road), Jeep rentals are available.
 Here are some photos from the terrain we’ll cover.
 We prefer to keep this group extra small.
-Click here for more details (under construction).
+Click here for more details.

-We hope that you can join us for one of our Death Valley National Park landscape photography workshops in 2024-2025!
+We hope that you can join us for one of our Death Valley National Park landscape photography workshops in 2026!

 You may know that Jeff and Lori traveled from 2010-2014 researching and writing the 320-page guidebook “Photographing California Vol. 2 – South” (click here to buy a copy).
 It includes 40+ locations in Death Valley National Park.
 As we look toward producing a Death Valley specific guide, our location list has grown to 200+ sites in Death Valley so far.
 We still have a long “to do” list of places to explore, and the park is conveniently close for us, so we visit the park about 5-6 times per year.
-In the 2023-2024 season for example, we conducted four workshops and one private tour, and with our personal scouting, we were in the park in November, December, January, Feburary, March and April.
+In the 2023-2024 season for example, we conducted four workshops and one private tour, and with our personal scouting, we were in the park in November, December, January, February, March and April.

 We personally lead all of our workshops.
 We get a lot of returning clients, so we must be doing something right!
 We don’t want to waste our own time by visiting a park in a sub-optimal time, so you can be sure that we’re planning every trip for a peak season, down to the best individual days for maximum opportunity: sun elevation and angle, wildflowers, Milky Way, moon rises, meteor showers, and so on.
 We monitor real time weather forecasts including wind and storm track predictions, sunrise and sunset forecasts, and we do meticulous planning around astronomical events.